dolphindb/release/2.00/README.md

 ### Issues Fixed

-- When a matrix is passed as an argument to the function `ols`, if the intermediate result is a singular matrix, the result is inconsistent with that of Python's `statsmodels.OLS` on Linux.  (**2.00.9.6**)
+- When a matrix is passed as an argument to the function `ols`, if the intermediate result is a singular matrix, the result is inconsistent with that of Python's `statsmodels.OLS`.  (**2.00.9.6**)

 - An error occurred when using `order by` on columns of STRING type with `limit 0, k` or `limit k` on MVCC tables. (**2.00.9.5**)